thellecodes/crowdfund-web3-app/README.md

 ### KickStart Crowdcoin - Web3 App

-This Web3 App was developed while I took a course on Ethereum Development.
+This Web3 App I developed while I took a course on Ethereum Development.

 Primary aim is to help fund raising.
 It does have a contract built with solidity, compiled & can be deployed for use.